Mooshay105/DuoHartsBypass/README.md

 # Duolingo Harts Bypass

+A bug demo for the Duolingo Harts Bypass.

 ## How it works:

 It looks for the following elements and removes them when added to the page: